Review: St. Marys Georgia KOA Campground

 KOA Campground Bathroom Facilities

 If there is one improvement this campground could use, it would be the bathroom facilities.
-The men’s restroom smelled like urine the first night I was there and the whole facility is very outdated.
-The baseboards have signs of mold and the tile is funky.
-I’d highly recommend wearing flip flops to the bathroom and inside the shower.
+The men’s restroom smelled like urine the first night I was there, and the facility is outdated.

 That said, the water pressure was great and the showers were hot.